 Bernard Carayon.
 2019 was another successful year for Gecina, which is reaping the benefits of its positioning in the most central areas.
 In fact, the financial markets rewarded the continuity and clarity of the Group's strategy to create economic and financial value, as well as societal and environmental value.
 Méka Brunel.
 In the past year, we saw our transformation accelerate and the stabilization of the economic environment.
-Our strong results illustrate this perfectly.
+Our strong results illustrate did the new this perfectly.
 The recognition demonstrated by our clients and partners, contribute and the quality of the projects underway are indications that should encourage us to carry on.

-In three years, after starting out as a mere rent collector, then evolving into a pro-active total return asset manager, we are phasing in a new component of the service-oriented approach with YouFirst, which is focused on our end clients and end users.
-We are ready for the challenges and opportunities of tomorrow.
+In three years, after starting out as a mere rent collector, then evolving into a pro-active total return asset manager, we are phasing in a new component of the service-oriented approach with YouFirst, which is focused on our end